SPS-L/cigre-cyprus.org/content/about/slider.md

       brightness: 0.7
       media: solar-slider.jpg
   - title: Key membership benefits
     content: |
-      1. Be prepared for future key trends, innovations and challenges
+      Be prepared for future key trends, innovations and challenges.
-      2. Learn from real world experiences, lessons and successes
+      Learn from real world experiences, lessons and successes.
-      3. Inform decisions with diverse perspectives from every corner of the world
+      Inform decisions with diverse perspectives from every corner of the world.
-      4. Collaborate with your local National Committee and solve local challenges
+      Collaborate with your local National Committee and solve local challenges.
-      5. Source the most authoritative reference information at e-cigre.org
+      Source the most authoritative reference information.
-      6. Get unbiased facts focused on real world technical solutions
+      Get unbiased facts focused on real world technical solutions.
-      7. Benefit from access, at a nominal cost, to world leading experts
+      Benefit from access, at a nominal cost, to world leading experts.
-      8. Grow your individual or organisational skills in CIGRE's unique peer to peer environment
+      Grow your individual or organisational skills in CIGRE's unique peer to peer environment.
-      9. Connect with your industry in a technical setting
+      Connect with your industry in a technical setting.
     align: left
     background:
-      position: center
+      position: right
       color: '#666'
-      brightness: 0.9
+      brightness: 0.7
       media: power-slider.jpg
     link:
       icon: fa-people-group